senakasjp/prescribe/USER_GUIDE.md

 5. **Click "Save Medication"** (adds medication to current prescription)
 6. **Repeat steps 2-5** to add more medications to the same prescription
 7. **Complete/Send/Print** the prescription when finished

+#### Smart Prescription History Logic
+The system now intelligently manages prescription history based on their status:

+**Prescription Status Types:**
+- **Draft/Pending** - New or unsaved prescriptions (will be discarded)
+- **Finalized** - Saved prescriptions (moves to history)
+- **Sent** - Printed prescriptions sent to pharmacy (moves to history)

+**History Management Rules:**
+- **✅ Saved Prescriptions** (Finalized) → Move to history when new prescription starts
+- **✅ Printed Prescriptions** (Sent to pharmacy) → Move to history when new prescription starts
+- **❌ Unsaved Drafts** → Discarded when new prescription starts (no history entry)

+**What This Means:**
+- Only completed work appears in your prescription history
+- Unsaved drafts are automatically cleaned up
+- Your history contains only meaningful, finalized prescriptions
+- Clear separation between work-in-progress and completed prescriptions

 #### Editing Prescriptions
 1. **Click "Edit" button** next to any prescription